moonshineaitech/GoldRock-Health/IOS_BUILD_GUIDE.md

 **Notes for Reviewer:**
 ```
-IMPORTANT: GoldRock Health is a BILLING TECHNOLOGY PLATFORM - NOT a Medical Care Provider
+IMPORTANT: GoldRock AI is a BILLING TECHNOLOGY PLATFORM - NOT a Medical Care Provider

 WHAT WE ARE:
 ✅ Educational financial technology platform for medical bill analysis